Sonali Deraniyagala: Personal life

-She married economist Stephen Lissenburgh, and while on vacation at Sri Lanka's Yala National Park in December 2004, she lost her two sons, husband, parents, best friend, and her best friend's mother in the Indian Ocean tsunami.
+While on vacation at Sri Lanka's Yala National Park in December 2004, she lost her husband, their two sons, her parents, her best friend, and her best friend's mother in the Indian Ocean tsunami.
 The tsunami carried her two miles inland and she was able to survive by clinging to a tree branch.
 She reportedly suffered unconsciousness and internal bleeding.
 Following the tsunami, she was taken to her aunt's house in Colombo.
-At her aunt's house, stayed beneath the covers of her cousin’s bed, hoarding sleeping pills for comfort and solace, she even went onto stab herself with a butter knife and even smashed her head on the sharp corner of the wooden headboard of the bed in reaction to the disbelief of what she had witnessed during her vacation in Sri Lanka.
-She even attempted to commit suicide and also began drinking alcohol in a bid to forget the tragedy.
+There, she stayed beneath the covers of her cousin’s bed, hoarding sleeping pills for comfort and solace; she attempted to stab herself with a butter knife and smashed her head on the sharp corner of the wooden headboard of the bed in reaction to the trauma of the tsunami.
+She attempted suicide and also began using alcohol in a bid to forget the tragedy.

-She went to New York at the end of 2006 and began a new life post the traumatic 2004 December tsunami indicating something similar to witness-protection-programme life.
-After moving to New York, she chose a small apartment in Greenwich Village and her move to New York was an accident as she never intended to do so in first place.
-She was convinced by her therapist who suggested her to write down her painful memories to make her relax from the trauma.
-She began writing her memories in a form of memoir at her apartment in Greenwich Village.
+She went to New York at the end of 2006 to begin a new life after the trauma of the tsunami.
+Moving to New York, she chose a small apartment in Greenwich Village.
+She was convinced by her therapist to write down her painful memories to help her relax from the trauma.

-She started dating the actress Fiona Shaw in 2018 after years of dating men only, the couple got married after Sonali proposed to her a few months later.
-They had their first child in October 2021.
+She started dating the actress Fiona Shaw in 2018 after years of dating men only; the couple got married after Sonali proposed to Fiona a few months later.

+She considers Joan Didion and Michael Ondaatje her favourite literary heroes.

 Career

 She studied economics at Cambridge University and has a doctorate from the University of Oxford.
 She is on the faculty of the Department of Economics at SOAS, University of London and is a research scholar at Columbia University in New York City.
 She lives in New York City, and London.

-Post the tsunami, Deraniyagala relocated to New York where she became a visiting research scholar at Columbia University.
+After surviving the tsunami, Deraniyagala relocated to New York where she became a visiting research scholar at Columbia University.
 Her 2013 memoir, Wave, recounts her experiences in the tsunami and the progression of her grief in the ensuing years.
-Sonali began writing her memoir Wave in 2010, where she described about her personal experiences aftermath the tsunami and how she coped up with it.
+Sonali began writing her memoir Wave in 2010, where she describes her personal experiences in the aftermath of the tsunami and how she coped with it.
 The book became an instant hit and much to Sonali's surprise, it became one of the most sought-after memoirs globally.
 It was shortlisted for the 2013 National Book Critics Circle Award (Autobiography) and won the PEN Ackerley Prize 2013.
 This book is currently used as a prose passage in the education system (O/Level) for English Literature in Sri Lanka.

 She has also expressed her concerns, insights and opinions about the 2019–present Sri Lankan economic crisis to various platforms.